Access to the EIDF

 Access is granted on a project basis over a fixed period of time.
 You can, of course, request an extension and we will be happy to work with you on this.

-Projects in all categories will pay the full estimate agreed with the EIDF.
 During the project duration, projects can change the use of their allocated budget on EIDF as follows:

-EIDF Portal: new project application.
+EIDF Portal: submit a new or edit an existing project application

 Industry commercial access